1. Output information

 Timeliness and punctuality

-For more details on related releases, our release calendar provides 12 months' advance notice of release dates.
+For more details on related releases, the release calendar provides 12 months' advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change explained at the same time, as set out in the Code of Practice for Statistics.

 Concepts and definitions